Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

   - Transparent redirection of stdout and stderr to dlog has been developed.
   - Efficient sharing of diagnostics data between services and applications has been developed.
   - API set for publishing and requesting diagnostics data has been added.
-- Open source
+- Open Source
-  - Squashfs has been upgraded to version 4.4 for up-to-date compression algorithms.
+  - SquashFS has been upgraded to version 4.4 for up-to-date compression algorithms.
   - E2fsprogs has been upgraded to version 1.46.0 for CVE patches.
   - Cryptsetup has been upgraded to version 2.3.3 for CVE patches.